joshprice/nozomi/README.markdown

 compass
 -------

-Useful for its library of CSS3 mixins and other useful utility functions
+Useful for its library of CSS3 mixins and other useful utility functions, and a sprite builder called lemonade

 grid-coordinates
 ----------------